ExcessPhase/lorenz_taylor/README.md

 The produced coefficients are polynomials in time for `x(t)`, `y(t)` and `z(t)`.

-The number of coefficients can be increased by changing the last template parameter.for the `call()` function, currently being `3` producing `4` coefficients for each variable.
+The number of coefficients can be increased by changing the last template parameter for the `calculate()` function, currently being `3` producing `4` coefficients for each variable.